 References: See also Bug #46507.

-Cluster Replication: When using multiple active replication channels, it was sometimes possible that a node group would fail on the slave cluster, causing the slave cluster to shut down.
+Cluster Replication: When using multiple active replication channels, it was sometimes possible that a node group failed on the slave cluster, causing the slave cluster to shut down.
 (Bug #47935)

 When recording a binary log using the